ispras/dedoc/docs/source/dedoc_api_usage/api.rst

               If the document has a textual layer (is copyable), PDF document parsing works like with ``need_pdf_table_analysis=tabby``.
               If the document doesn't have a textual layer (it is an image, scanned document), PDF document parsing works like with ``need_pdf_table_analysis=false``.
               It is highly recommended to use this option value for any PDF document parsing.

+            * **bad_encoding_reader** -- use this option if you are sure that PDF file has a textual layer with broken encoding
+              (its text is copyable, but incorrect(gibberish)).
+It is recommended to use this option value with PDF file with complex backgroud, otherwise use tabby, cause it will provide better results on usual PDF files.

     * - fast_textual_layer_detection
       - true, false